Loki-Astari/loki-astari.github.io/source/_posts/2016-02-29-vector-resource-management-ii-copy-assignment.markdown

 # Resizing Underling buffer

 When pushing data into the array we need to verify that capacity has not been exceeded.
-If it has then we to allocate more capacity then copy the current content into the new buffer and destroy the old buffer, after calling the destructor on all elements.
+If it has then we need to allocate more capacity then copy the current content into the new buffer and destroy the old buffer after calling the destructor on all elements.

 ## Using Copy and Swap
-This operation is exceedingly similar to the description we did with the copy assignment operator.
-As a result the best solution looks very similar and used the Copy and Swap Idiom.
+This operation is exceedingly similar to the description of the copy assignment operator.
+As a result the best solution looks very similar and uses the Copy and Swap idiom.

 ```cpp Vector Reallocating Buffer
 class Vector